pete-machine/torchbricks/README.md

 Structuring the model as a DAG, makes it easy to add/remove outputs for a given module during development, add new modules to the collection and build completely new models from reusable parts.
 - A brick collection is actually a dictionary (`nn.DictModule`).
 Allowing you to access, pop and update the collection easily as a regular dictionary.
-It can to handle nested dictionary, allowing groups of bricks to be added/removed easily.
+It can also handle nested dictionary, allowing groups of bricks to be added/removed easily.

 Note also that we set `stage=Stage.INFERENCE` to explicitly specify if we are doing training, validation, test or inference.
 Specifying a stage is important, if we want a module to act in a specific way during specific stages.

-We will get back to this in the next section.
+Leading us to the next section

 ## Concept 2: Bricks can be dead or alive